aventop/reddcoin/README.md

  - FAQs paper: http://www.reddcoin.com/papers/PoSV_FAQ.pdf

-For more information, as well as an immediately useable, binary version of the Reddcoin client sofware, see http://www.reddcoin.com.
+For more information, as well as an immediately useable, binary version of the Reddcoin client software, see http://www.reddcoin.com.

 License
 -------